jjvaz25/ga-projects/unit1/unit1-HamishL/readme-HL.md

 #### 3. What do you like?

 This is used to ask SlackerBot what they like.
 It returns one item randomly from an array.
-You can additionally give feedback on their answer and it will respond with either a positive reaction or negative reaction
+You can additionally give feedback on their answer and it will respond with either a positive reaction or negative reaction.

 - What do you like?

 Returns result.
 User can then say something in reaction to that:
 **Reactions**
-- User positive: _cool, awesome, me too,love it,hell yeah,the best,thumbs up emoji, nice one._
+- :smiley: User positive: _cool, awesome, me too,love it,hell yeah,the best,thumbs up emoji, nice one._
-- User negative: _gross, that sucks, really, you can do better, you are basic, how original, I would have never guessed_
+- :unamused: User negative: _gross, that sucks, really, you can do better, you are basic, how original, I would have never guessed_

 __Lazy Maths__